JuliaData/TypedTables.jl/docs/src/man/table.md

 ## What is a `Table`?

-Internally, a `Table` stores a (named) tuple of arrays, and is a convenient structure for column-based storage of tabular data.
+Table is actually a Julia array type, where each element (row) is a `NamedTuple`.
+In particular:

-Externally. a `Table` presents itself as an array of named tuples.
+ * Externally. a `Table` presents itself as an array of named tuples.
 That is, each row of the table is represented as one of Julia's new `NamedTuple`s, which are easy to use and highly efficient.
+In subtype notation, `Table <: AbstractArray{<:NamedTuple}`.

+ * Internally, a `Table` stores a (named) tuple of arrays, and is a convenient structure for column-based storage of tabular data.

 Thus, manipulating data as a `Table` is as easy as manipulating arrays and named tuples - which is something Julia was specifically designed to make simple, efficient and *fun*.

 `Table`s (and their columns) may be an `AbstractArray` of any dimensionality.
-This let's you take advantage of Julia's powerful array functionality, such as multidimensional broadcasting.
+This lets you take advantage of Julia's powerful array functionality, such as multidimensional broadcasting.
 Each column must be an array of the same dimensionality and size of the other columns.

 ## Why use a `Table`?